tarsmachine/tarsmachine.github.io/index.md

 I started my '[digital brain](https://github.com/allenleein/knowledge-base)' project on Github 2 Years Ago, without any promotion, people there:

 1. Love to clone my project and follow the updates
-2. [Thank me](https://imgur.com/a/PiVlCoW) for easy to navigate folders and files of my project
+2. [Thank me](https://imgur.com/a/PiVlCoW) for organizing and sharing my knowledge inputs regularly.
 3. Tell me they love my original project idea: 'decentralize my brain to a network of brains’

-> The staring-forking ratio of my project is as high as the most popular repos on Github
+The staring-forking ratio of my project is as high as the most popular repos on Github.
->

 > My project: +13% vs. Top 5 popular repo on Github: +13.8%

 *Starig-forking ratio: for every 10 people who star a project, at least 1 of them will clone it to their account